Darwin Núñez: Early career

-Almería

 On 29 August 2019, Spanish Segunda División club Almería announced the signing of Núñez on a five-year contract, for a rumoured club record fee of US$4.5 million plus $1.5 million in variables.
 He made his debut on 3 October as a half-time substitute in 4–2 league defeat against Sporting Gijón.
 On 27 October 2019, starting for the first time, Núñez scored first goal for his new club in a 3–2 home win against Extremadura with a penalty.
 He finished his only season at the Estadio de los Juegos Mediterráneos as the league's joint fourth top scorer with 16 goals, led by compatriot Cristhian Stuani.
+Núñez scored these 16 goals in twice as many appearances.

 Benfica

-2020–21: Adaptation to Portugal

 On 4 September 2020, Núñez signed a five-year contract with Portuguese club Benfica, who paid a club record fee of €24 million for the player.
 This was also Almeria's and the Segunda División's biggest transfer, with the club also receiving 20% of a future transfer.

+2020–2021: Adaptation to Portugal

 Eleven days later, he made his debut for the club in a 2–1 loss against PAOK for the 2020–21 UEFA Champions League third qualifying round replacing Pedrinho in the 65th minute of the game.
 With his assist in a 3–0 win over Rio Ave on 18 October, he reached five assists in his first four league games, best in the league.
 On 22 October, he scored his first goals for the club with a hat-trick against Lech Poznań in a 4–2 away victory in a 2020–21 UEFA Europa League group stage match.
 Four days later, he scored his first Primeira Liga goal in a 2–0 home victory over B SAD.
 On 3 December, after three weeks off through a COVID-19 infection, he returned to action against Lech Poznań in the Europa League group stage, scoring Benfica's second goal in a 4–0 home victory.
 He struggled over the course of the season with the effects of COVID-19 and various injuries, and did not score for four months.
 He scored six league goals and provided ten assists – second-best in the league – helping Benfica to a third-place finish and qualification for the Champions League third qualifying round.